Information on Assistance in Michigan for the 2020-21 year

 There have been many changes made to the State of MI procedures and requirements for requesting heating assistance.

-In the past we had several agencies that handled heating (MEAP) assistance such as True North, Community Action, Superior Watershed and DHS.
+In the past we had several agencies that handled heating (MEAP) assistance such as DHS, Community Action, and Superior Watershed.

 Your request now starts with DHS Office

 The state has changed its procedures this year making all Assistance requests begin with the DHS offices throughout the state.
 You can either physically visit your county branch or log in via the internet to https://newmibridges.michigan.gov

 If you do your initial application online you can select a Navigation Partner when you submit the application.
 The Navigation Partner can help if you if you need further help in the DHS process.

 What to Do IF You Are Denied